Man charged in killing of 15-year-old Simon Gratz student Devin Weedon, whose death shattered his community

 A Philadelphia man has been charged in the shooting death of Devin Weedon, the 15-year-old Simon Gratz student who was killed during an attempted robbery while on his way to school in 2023, police said.

 Weedon tried to defend himself, but one of his attackers took out a handgun and shot him once in the chest, police said.
-The teen was rushed to Temple University Hospital, where he died shortly after.
+The teen was rushed to Temple University Hospital, where he died shortly afterward.

-Gary Weedon said homicide detectives called him yesterday afternoon with the news that one of his son’s killers had been arrested.
-Investigators had kept him updated over the last 18 months, he said, and in November, told him they had strong leads in the case.
+Investigators had kept him updated over the last 18 months, he said, and in November told him they had strong leads in the case.
 Tuesday’s news, he said, was a relief.

 “I knew that with my prayers, the people praying with me, and the power of God, that I would get some peace,” he said.
 “I thank the detectives, I thank the police department for all they did and the hard hours of work they put in to make this happen.
 It wasn’t an easy task.
 But … I got a little piece of closure.”

-In the immediate aftermath of his son’s death, Gary Weedon said he was overcome with anger and wanted revenge.
+In the immediate aftermath of his son’s death, Gary Weedon said, he was overcome with anger and wanted revenge.
 He was trying to learn through the whisper network of the streets who was responsible, so he could take matters into his own hands, he said.

 “God Almighty didn’t let me see their face,” he said.
 “He made sure I didn’t see their face, or I would have gone to look for them.”

-The anger became so consuming, he said, that he sought support from his church, and eventually surrendered his life to God.
+The anger became so consuming, he said, that he sought support from his church and eventually surrendered his life to God.
 He has prayed every day since — for his family, his son, and even the killers.
 And earlier this year, around the anniversary of his son’s death, he said, he forgave them.

 “Like it says in the Bible, the only way to get the glory is to forgive.
 It took me a while to forgive, but I came to that point,” he said.

-And still, he said, his family’s life will never be the same.
+Still, he said, his family’s life will never be the same.
 Now, he said, he approaches a holiday without his youngest child, and, on the horizon, he prepares for the long and painful process of seeking justice through the courts.